 - various forms of anxiety

 - digestive disturbances

-Get to know your triggers.
+Healing your triggers means getting to know your triggers better.
 We can never know all of our triggers because we’re usually not aware of them until they happen.
-Triggers are created by consistency and repetition.
-We develop new ones throughout life because we’re continually partaking in new life experiences.
+Triggers are created by consistency and repetition, so we develop new ones throughout life because we’re continually partaking in new life experiences.
 Once you have an idea of what your triggers are, you can form appropriate responses to them and have them ready for the next time.
 You can also replace your triggers by questioning their validity.
-Whether it is or isn’t, get rid of unrealistic expectations and cut yourself some slack.
-You are not perfect.
-There is no such thing as perfection.
-You’re a human being who doesn’t know everything and never will, but you’re learning and growing every day.
-Is that not enough?
+Learn more about discovering and controlling your triggers here and here.

-Survivors of complex trauma often have difficulty forming attachments to other people.
-An unfulfilled longing for connection can be a cause of deep-seated loneliness, which may further contribute to developing other symptoms.
-Depression and risky or self-destructive behaviors are often attributed to a lack of emotional connection.
+Survivors of complex trauma often have difficulty forming attachments with others.
 It makes sense that the treatment process for C-PTSD includes learning ways to strengthen the ability to feel attached to others while at the same time feeling safe, secure, and loved.
-It is “an extremely difficult process” but not impossible.
+Learning to do this is “an extremely difficult process,” but not impossible.
 (Franco, F. 2018).

 Conscious awareness: Be aware and make conscious choices before acting.
 Self-awareness releases us from making impulsive and potentially damaging decisions.
 Learn about setting boundaries